* Yields higher day after drop to record lows

 By Dhara Ranasinghe

-LONDON, Aug 8 (Reuters) - The euro zone's government bond yields nudged up on Thursday, a day after plunging to record lows on growing fears that the world economy is heading for a recession that will push central banks to deliver aggressive easing steps.
+LONDON, Aug 8 (Reuters) - Euro zone bond yields edged up on Thursday, a day after pushing borrowing costs to record lows amid growing fear that the world economy is heading for a recession.

-It reached record lows alongside other euro zone bond yields on Wednesday, after a shock large interest rate cut in New Zealand and dire German industrial production data fuelled expectations for rate cuts and new asset purchases from the European Central Bank.
+It reached record lows alongside other euro zone bonds on Wednesday, after an unexpectedly large interest rate cut in New Zealand and dire German industrial production data fuelled expectations for more central bank easing to shore up growth.

 Washington on Monday branded Beijing a currency manipulator for the first time since 1994 after China allowed its currency to weaken beyond 7 per dollar for the first time in more than a decade.

 The prospect of recession widened the inversion between U.S. three-month bills and 10-year yields to 39 basis points on Wednesday, a level not seen since March 2007.

 Long-term global borrowing rates have never been lower.
 The aggregate yield on a Bloomberg-Barclays index of seven- to 10-year bonds worldwide dropped to a record low 1.44% on Wednesday.

 "The combination of trade war escalation, summer liquidity, expectations for more QE (quantitative easing) explain the latest move lower in bond yields and why real money investors have chased yields lower," said Fabio Bassi, head of European rates strategy at JP Morgan.